rohitanand00/People-Analytics-and-Workforce-Insights-Dashboard/README.md

 - **Diversity Insights**: Promotes a data-backed approach to fostering diversity and inclusion.
 - **Customization**: Fully customizable to align with specific organizational goals and metrics.

-## Acknowledgments

-This dashboard is inspired by the tutorial "HR Analytics Dashboard with Power BI" available on [YouTube](https://www.youtube.com/watch?v=snzq7Ev6HDI).
-Special thanks to the creator for providing an excellent foundation for building this tool.